A. The Department of Education

 KEY PROGRAMS OF BUREAU OF SECONDARY EDUCATION

-· CS-PST (Community Service and Public Safety Training) TSD-MCP (Thinking Skills Development for Maximized Cognitive Performance)
+· GASTPE (Government Assistance to Student and Teachers in Private Education) · CS-PST (Community Service and Public Safety Training) TSD-MCP (Thinking Skills Development for Maximized Cognitive Performance)

 · Teacher Training Programs